alantensor/alantensor/README.md

 ## Hey, I'm Alan 👋

 A bit about me:
-* First year student at the University of British Columbia
+* Studing CS @ University of British Columbia
-* Passionate about computer vision, embedded systems, and fluids (in physics)
+* Passionate about computer vision, AI, and computer graphics

 📫 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/therealalan).